This is our new website and is still being developed so please be patient if everything doesn’t work quite as it should!

 What historical event would you like to commemorate or celebrate in 2015?

-Having been almost overdosed by WW1 in 2014 we could perhaps turn our attention to commemorating the anniversary of a number of battles in 2015 such as Agincourt (1415) and Waterloo (1815).
-However, next year also marks the centenary of a more peaceful event – the birth of the Women’s Institute.
+Next year is the anniversary of Magna Carta (1215), the battles of Agincourt (1415) and Waterloo (1815)as well as the centenary of a more peaceful event – the birth of the Women’s Institute.
 Are any Local History Societies planning any joint work with their local WI to celebrate this milestone?
 If so we would like to hear about it.
 Email us on email@example.com.

-2015 also marks some other anniversaries – not least Magna Carta (1215).
 More locally George Stephenson presented his miner’s safety light to the Literary & Philosophical Society of Newcastle in December 1815, a month after Davy presented his paper to a meeting of the Royal Society in Newcastle, but two months after Stephenson started trials of his lamp!
-The debate about who invented the miners’ safety lamp will therefore be 200 years old.
+The debate about who invented the miners’ safety lamp will therefore be 200 years old next year.

 We have been contacted by ‘The Friends of the Union Chain Bridge’, an organisation launched in June 2014, and asked to bring their campaign to the notice of our website readers.
 They are campaigning for the full restoration of this grade I listed structure for its bicentenary in 2020.
 They tell us that: